 The AQL optimizer rule "inline-subqueries" has been added.
 This rule can pull out certain subqueries that are used as an operand to a FOR loop one level higher, eliminating the subquery completely.
 This reduces complexity of the query's execution plan and will likely enable further optimizations.
-For example, the query will be transformed by the rule to:
+For example, the query

-'''

-FOR i IN (
+''' FOR i IN (

 FOR j IN [1,2,3]

 RETURN j

 )

 RETURN i

 '''